 When you finally get into that room you need to get in the right mindset.
 It doesn't matter how well prepared you are, if you are not thinking positively it will show and affect you poorly.
 Remember to breathe, be calm and focus on the fact that it is just a conversation.

 It might feel slightly like you are being interrogated by a secret branch of the FBI but the truth is you are meeting someone new and having a nice chat about your life.
 Take your time, keep eye contact, sit up straight and ask questions as well as answer them, and you'll be fine.

-Cindy Parker is the professional writer and Content Specialist.
-She loves to write about small businesses, education and languages.
+Cindy Parker is a professional writer and Content Specialist.
+She loves to write about small businesses, education, and languages.
 Currently, she works for Learn to trade - a currency trading education company based in Australia.